Garin Regional Park: Ukraina

 Ukraina was the former home, and final resting place of Agapius Honcharenko and his wife, Albina.
 The site, located within Garin Regional Park and dedicated on May 15, 1999, is listed on the California Historical Landmarks list.
 Honcharenko lived on the property, totaling 40 acres, for 43 years during the 19th and 20th century.
+In 1890, Charles Howard Shinn interviewed Father Agapius for the Christian Union.
+The father visited the Shinn Ranch and spoke to Shinn's father, James.
 In 1902, the property emerged as a commune when a group of Ukrainian Canadians moved to the area.
 The commune eventually dissolved due to management disagreements.
 Honcharenko went on to live on, work on, and own the property until his death in 1916.
 The property was then owned, until 1991, by the Meillke family.
 In 1991, the East Bay Regional Park District acquired the property.

 It took approximately 30 years for the property to be dedicated a historical landmark.
 This was primarily due to disagreements between the Russian-American and Ukrainian-American communities as to whom Honcharenko "belonged" to.
 Eventually it was settled in the Ukrainian favor and the place was named "Ukraina," by the Ukrainian American Honcharenko Committee.
 Today, the property consists of the gravesite of the Honcharenko's, the foundation of a chicken coop, and a grotto used by Honcharenko for religious purposes.
 The grotto consists of a wind cave, six feet by three feet, that was cut out of a sandstone cliff.
 Wall paintings exist in the grotto.
 Honcharenko's house stood on site until the 1950s, when it was demolished by the Meillke family due to vandalism.
 Olive trees still stand on the property.
 They were originally planted by Honcharenko.
 At the dedication ceremony in 1999, approximately 400 people of Ukrainian descent living in the United States attended.